blogs.sanpreetsingh.com

 Closing

-Small fights aren’t proof your relationship is doomed.
+Small fights are not proof your relationship is doomed.

-They’re usually proof your relationship needs maintenance — like a high-performance car that’s still a high-performance car… just overdue for service.
+They are usually proof your relationship needs maintenance — like a high-performance car that is still a high-performance car, just overdue for service.

 Pick one shift this week:

-Do that consistently, and the “small things” start feeling small again — which is honestly the goal.
+Do that consistently, and the small things start feeling small again.
+Honestly, that is the goal.

 Scroll to Top